QuantumSolutionsTechnology/QuantumShield_Scanner/README.md

 **Optional FS scan:** SFTP-only sweep (no remote shell) for certs/keys/keystores/configs and crypto signals
 **Outputs:** `cbom.json` (structured) and `cbom.csv` (spreadsheet-friendly)

-> ⚠️ Run this against systems you own or have explicit permission to test.

 ---

 ## Repo layout (key files)